 We have four types of donors: Founder Circle donors, Product Circle donors, Financial Inclusion donors and Fellowship donors.
 All donors are listed on the website which is updated quarterly.
 Our view on donations is clear as stated in this Aug 2014 blog post and in our 2017 Annual Letter:

 “We also pay particular attention to the possibility of mission capture by donors.
 To maintain donor diversity, we invite only those companies to be donors that have visibly demonstrated their zeal in championing the mission of ISPIRT.
-We ensure that we have a broad base of donors and no one company is a dominant donor and exclude categories of donors – VCs, MNCs and Service Companies – where future mission conflict can happen.
+We ensure that we have a broad base of donors and that no one company is a dominant donor and exclude categories of donors – VCs, MNCs and Service Companies – where future mission conflict can happen.
 To stay independent of Government, we don’t take any money from the Government.”

 HOW DOES ISPIRT HANDLE CONFLICTS?